Technology, Operations & Info Mgt

 DROP DEADLINE: March 26th by 11:59 PM

-All countries go through life cycles-agriculture, manufacturing and services.
-The majority of the developed world can be considered today to be primarily services based.
-However, services which were at one time a differentiator for most businesses are more or less commoditized today.
-This course builds on the existing knowledge and science of service businesses and goes into understanding post-service economy based competition.
-Several trends have emerged over the last 15 years: (1) Move from Services to Experiences; (2) Emergence of new Digital and Networked Economies; (3) Information and Knowledge Intense Economies; (4) the rise of the new TIME industry, i.e., the convergence of the Telecom, Information, Media and Entertainment industries and (5) The rise of innovation in third world countries and their role in transforming the lives of poor people around the globe.
-This course explores the innovations that are driving all these trends as primarily applied to a broad section of service industries-Airlines, Retail, Financial, B2B, TIME and even Not-for-Profits.
-Further, this course provides several tools and techniques to capture the notion of customer value, define and design innovative services and deliver great experiences for the target market.
+All countries go through life cycles-agriculture, manufacturing, services and knowledge.
+The majority of the developed world can be considered today to be primarily in the post-service knowledge based industries.
+Providing services in addition to goods, which were at one time a differentiator for most businesses are more or less commoditized today.
+Several trends have emerged over the last 15 years: (1) Move from Services to Experiences; (2) Emergence of new Digital and Networked Economies; (3) Information and Knowledge Intense Economies; (4) the rise of the new post-PC industry, also known as the TIME industry, i.e., the convergence of the Telecom, Information, Media and Entertainment industries and (5) new forms of Designing & Delivering Great Customer Experiences.
+This course explores the innovations that are driving all these trends as primarily applied to a broad section of service industries-Airlines, Retail, Hospitality, Healthcare, Financial, B2B, TIME and even Not-for-Profits.

 EXTENDED ENTERPRISE MANAGEMENT FUNDAMENT